AlvarezIglesias/genetic-L-system/README.md

 To allow this, rules can have multiple 'deffinitions' that will be chosen at random.

 Note that in the following example, the rule 'X' has 5 possible outcomes.
-One will be chosen randomly.
+One will be chosen randomly each time.

 ```
 rules1 = {}